eclipse-kura/kura/docs/core-services/container-orchestration-provider-usage.md

 Let's suppose to have a device on which Eclipse Kura is running with the Container Orchestration Service enabled, its Enforcement feature disabled and a Container Instance named `test-container` up and running on the system.

-An user wants to activate the Enforcement feature, so it enables the `Allowlist Enforcement Enabled` option in the Container Orchestration Service, but leaves the `Container Image Allowlist` option blank because it wants that no containers are started outside the framework (for details see the [Container Enforcement paragraph](#container-enforcement)).
+A user wants to activate the Enforcement feature, so it enables the `Allowlist Enforcement Enabled` option in the Container Orchestration Service, but leaves the `Container Image Allowlist` option blank because it wants that no containers are started outside the framework (for details see the [Container Enforcement paragraph](#container-enforcement)).

 As the feature starts, it checks all the container running on the device, including the `test-container`, which will be stopped and deleted: this happens because the container digest is not included in the Container Orchestration Service Allowlist and the Container Instance is not providing any information through its `Container Image Enforcement Digest` option.